fredgibbs/fredgibbs.github.io/courses/digital-history/schedule.md

   - has no spaces
   - is all lower case
   - ends with `.md`
-- Be sure you are logged into GitHub, then add your Markdown file to our repository.
-To do this, click on the `testfiles` folder, then drag and drop your file onto your browser window.
+- Be sure you are logged into GitHub, then add your Markdown file to [our GitHub repository](https://github.com/unm-campus-histories/spaces).
+To do this, click on the `testfiles` folder, or simply click [HERE](https://github.com/unm-campus-histories/spaces/tree/master/testfiles) then drag and drop your file onto your browser window.
+You should see my own test file there, `fred-gibbs.md`.
+If you don't see my file, you're in the wrong place!
 "%}

 ### Thursday (Apr 4)
 {% include alert.html class='danger' title='GitHub Test' text="
-Make sure your Markdown file is in the `testfiles` folder!
+Make sure your Markdown file is in the `testfiles` [folder](https://github.com/unm-campus-histories/spaces/tree/master/testfiles)!
 "%}

 Pick one of these two and be ready to discuss: